Joseph E. Widener: Personal life

+In 1919, he was nominated to the University of Pennsylvania Board of Trustees.
+In 1929, he hosted Winston Churchill at Lynnewood Hall during his tour of the United States.

-In poor health for several years, Widener died at his Lynnewood Hall estate in 1943 and was interred in the Widener family mausoleum, Section K, Lot 338 at Laurel Hill Cemetery in Philadelphia.
+In poor health for several years, Widener died on October 26, 1943, at Lynnewood Hall and was interred in the Widener family mausoleum, Section K, Lot 338 at Laurel Hill Cemetery in Philadelphia.